-Net cash used in investing activities was \$33 million, \$212 million and \$172 million, respectively, for the years ended December 31, 2019, 2018 and 2017.
-Net cash used for acquisitions totaled \$21 million and \$42 million, respectively, for 2018 and 2017.
-The Company did not make any acquisitions during 2019.
-Substantially all remaining cash used in investing activities was used to purchase property and equipment that is utilized to provide our services.
+Net cash used in investing activities was \$2 million, \$33 million and \$212 million, respectively, for the years ended December 31, 2020, 2019 and 2018.
+Net cash used for acquisitions totaled \$21 million for 2018.
+We did not make any acquisitions during 2020 or 2019.
+Substantially all remaining cash used in investing activities was used to purchase property and equipment that is utilized to provide our services, which was partially offset by proceeds from the disposal of property and equipment.